King of the Swingers

 Costa Rica is one of the most biodiverse countries in the world; having over 5% of the worlds wildlife in only 0.03% of the landmass.
 This high level of biodiversity is largely due to the Osa Peninsula on the South Pacific coast.
 Occupying just 5% of Costa Rica’s land mass, it holds over half of the countrys' biodiversity, making it ‘the most biodiverse place on earth’ (National Geographic).

 Despite large areas of the peninsula being protected through the creation of Corcovado and Piedras Blancas National Parks, the wildlife in this area is under threat.
 Outside of the parks the forest is fragmented in a matrix of palm oil and teak plantations, cattle farms and urban areas.
-Hunting and illegal logging is a real problem across the peninsula, even in the national parks, and other factors such as pollution, invasive species and climate change are also threatening ecosystems.
-Fragmentation of forests alters their structure and diversity, therefore, small or isolated fragments of forest have a reduced-ability to support many wildlife populations.
+Hunting and illegal logging is a real problem across the peninsula, even in the national parks.
+Other factors such as pollution, invasive species and climate change are also threatening ecosystems.
+Fragmentation of forests alters their structure and diversity; therefore, small or isolated fragments of forest have a reduced ability to support many wildlife populations.

 Spider monkeys (Ateles spp) are particularly affected by these processes; they rely on ripe fruits to survive and require large areas of mature forest, as they cannot exist in small fragments of forest or cross areas of open land.

 Spider monkeys are also hunted on the peninsula; as are many other species.
-The spider monkey is already listed as endangered by the IUCN; its populations being wiped out in most of Costa Rica and other countries.
+The spider monkey is already listed as endangered by the IUCN (International Union for Conservation of Nature); its populations being wiped out in most of Costa Rica and other countries.
 They are essential for the overall functioning of the ecosystem; dispersing the seeds of over 150 plant species, which thousands of other species rely on.
-Many of these plants are hardwoods, which are essential for carbon storage and hence important in our fight against climate change.
+Many of these plants are hardwoods- essential for carbon storage and hence important in our fight against climate change.

 What is the project about?